bugrakoku/ME461_LABS/README.md

 ```
 echo $UID
 ```
 If it is _1000_ move on.
-If it is not, most probably there are more than one user on your linux machine, anyway:
+If it is not, most probably there are more than one user on your linux machine, or you may be using MacOS, anyway:
 Open file ```.devcontainer/labs.Dockerfile``` and edit update _1000_ with your UID in the line that should be as follows:
 ```
 ARG USER_UID = 1000